-The Post-TESL Certificate Program is a pilot project funded by the Government of Alberta that addresses a need for targeted, in-depth post-TESL professional development that focuses on the skill development of ELL practitioners who are working with newcomers.
-Five fully online courses will be offered to Alberta ELL practitioners starting in September 2018.
+The Post-TESL Certificate Program is an online professional development opportunity for ELL practitioners.
+It addresses a need for targeted, in-depth post-TESL professional development for ELL practitioners who are working with newcomers.
+Six fully online courses are offered in the program.

-The Post-TESL Certificate Program focuses on enhancing the instructional skills of ELL practitioners in Alberta.
-Each four-week course is fully online, facilitated by subject matter experts, and provides the opportunity to connect with practitioners across the province.
-Course content is designed to increase instructor knowledge and encourages practical application in the ELL classroom.
+The Post-TESL Certificate Program focuses on enhancing the instructional skills of ELL practitioners who have completed their TESL training and are working in the field of ELL.
+Each four-week course is fully online, facilitated by subject matter experts, and provides the opportunity to connect with other practitioners in the field.
+Course content is designed to increase instructor knowledge and encourage practical application in the ELL classroom.

 Participate in upcoming workshops & webinars

-The School of Global Access is offering a series of new Post-TESL professional development courses.
-Each post-TESL course is designed to deepen subject matter knowledge, enhance instructional skills, and encourage connection amongst Alberta ELL practitioners.
+The School of Global Access is offering a series of post-TESL professional development courses.
+Each post-TESL course is designed to deepen subject matter knowledge, enhance instructional skills, and encourage connection amongst ELL practitioners.
 Each four-week course is: